interferences-at/mpop/OSC.md

 # OSC Message signatures for this project

 In this document, we detail the signature of the OSC messages we use for this project.
+It contains examples with the `oscsend` utilities. (part of liblo-utils)

 For each entry, there is a short description of the behaviour it triggers, and then an example.
 The details of the arguments, if necessary, is written after the description.
 We keep this documentation short, so that it's easy to change, if needed.

+## Dataviz

+Here are the OSC messages that the mpop-dataviz software can receive.

 The mpop_dataviz software can receive Open Sound Control messages.
 That is how the mpop_kiosk controls it.